SohanGhodla/CHE-and-its-EM-implications/README.md

 2) **Collapsar_calc_data.txt** - contains the precollapse mass of the progenitor star along with the isotropic equivalent energy of the GRB and the kinetic energy emitted in the winds.
 3) **Run_dat_NS_period.txt** - contains the precollapse mass of the progenitor star along with the rotational period and rotational energy of the proto NS.

-This precalculated input can be reproduced if the MESA models are present.
+This precalculated input can be reproduced if the MESA models are available.
 The **MESA_stars_with_variable_Dutch_scaling** contain the MESA inslist required to reproduce the MESA models (used in section 5.3, 5.4 of the article).

 The **Pics** folder stores the output figures from the notebooks.